subogero/tempolate/README.md

 with filenames as keys and contents as values.
 You can interpolate variables into both.

-## Variable Import
+## Variables

 Tempolate reads the input YAML before you define %tempolates, and imports its data into your tempolate's main:: package.

-If your YAML contains key-value pairs, the keys will be directly accessible as global variables.
+If your YAML contains key-value pairs, the keys will be accessible in the %d hash.

-If the YAML contains a list, you can access it in the @data array.
+If the YAML contains a list, you can access it in the @d array.
 In this case fill up the %tempolates hash by iterating over @data.
 Use for generating a variable number of similar files.

-If the YAML contains a single string, it's in the $data scalar.
+If the YAML contains a single string, it's in the $d scalar.

 ## Defining Filenames and Contents